solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ![This image demonstrates a possible cross-region HA scenario using two virtual networks.]

-### Backup and restore

-Flexible Server takes backups of data and transaction log files.
-These backups can be stored in locally-redundant storage (replicated multiple times in a datacenter); zone-redundant storage (multiple copies are stored in two separate availability zones in a region); and geo-redundant storage (multiple copies are stored in two separate Azure regions).

-By default, backups are retained for seven days, though the retention time is configurable from 1 to 35 days.
-Data file backups are taken once daily, while transaction log backups are taken every five minutes.

-Azure provides the same amount of backup storage as the provisioned server storage for no cost.
-However, additional backup storage is charged monthly.
-A higher backup retention period increases backup storage consumption.
-Find additional pricing details for Flexible Server [here.]

-Lastly, note that performing a restore from a backup provisions a new Flexible Server instance.
-Most of the new server's configuration is inherited from the old server, though it depends on the type of restore performed.

-Learn more about backup and restore in Flexible Server from the [Microsoft documentation.]

 #### Flexible Server samples

 -   [Point-in-time restore with Azure Portal]